CHI-CityTech/CHI-StudentResearch/README.md

 #### Research Teams

 **CHI-UberTeam**
+All membersof this semester's research belong to the CHI Uber-team.

 [**Blended Shadow Puppet Theatre (BSP) Spring Production**](https://github.com/orgs/CHI-CityTech/teams/bsp-spring-production)
 The Spring Blended Shadow Puppet Theatre Production, with expanded script, puppets, and technology.
 This semester, we integrate front projection, as well as the introduciton of textile-based scenery that blends with projection.
 We also extend the script, explore more articulated puppetry, some with machine or mechanism control, compose original music, and engineer a more sophisticated surround sound system.